315+ Telescopes Ranked

 Read our scoring methodology here

-The Orion XT6 is a great scope for beginners, albeit unfortunately not as well-accessorized as it really needs to be out of the box.
+The Orion SkyQuest XT6 was a great scope for beginners, albeit unfortunately not as well-accessorized as it really needed to be out of the box.

-While simpler and a little more lightweight than larger 8” dobsonian offerings, there’s a good reason that many amateur astronomers today say the best 6” f/8 dobsonian is an 8” f/6 dobsonian.
-That being said, the XT6 is still a great telescope if you’ve got weight constraints or a tight budget, and it’s a bit easier to take care of and get pristine views thanks to its f/8 focal ratio.
+While simpler and a little more lightweight than larger 8” dobsonian offerings, there’s a good reason that many amateur astronomers, including myself, today say the best 6” f/8 dobsonian is an 8” f/6 dobsonian.
+That being said, the SkyQuest XT6 was still a great telescope if you’ve had weight constraints or a tight budget, and it was a bit easier to take care of and get pristine views thanks to its f/8 focal ratio.

 How It Stacks Up